weblyzard/inscriptis/README.rst

 Annotation postprocessors
 -------------------------
-Annotation postprocessors enable the post processing of annotations to formats that are suitable for you particular application.
+Annotation postprocessors enable the post processing of annotations to formats that are suitable for your particular application.
 Post processors can be specified with the `-p` or `--postprocessor` command line argument::

   $ inscript.py https://www.fhgr.ch \